AIS-Bonn/rot_conv_lib/README.md

 ## Bugs and Improvements

-I welcome all feedback, suggestions and bug reports.
+I welcome all feedback, suggestions and bug reports (by opening a GitHub issue).
 If you improve or fix anything about the library then I encourage you to let me know so that the library can be improved for everyone!

-**Email:** `pallgeuer[at]ais.uni-bonn.de`